Part D Prescription Drug Plans

 It pays to review your Part D coverage every year, especially if you have started taking new drugs.

-- Start at Medicare.gov, where you can find the basics about the benefit and Part D plans.
+- Start at Medicare.gov, where find the basics about the benefit and Part D plans.
 There's a link to the Medicare Part D Plan Finder, which allows you to compare offerings and coverage options in your area and includes a helpful formulary finder that allows you to compare plans based on their coverage of your personalized list of drugs.
-It will even show you your monthly out-of-pocket drug cost for the year
+It will even show you your monthly out-of-pocket drug cost for the year.

 Call us to help you understand your options.